RocketSoftware/rocket-mvbasic/docs/usage/OnlineEditing.md

 ![](../img/online_editing_edit_files.png)

-**Note:** Please note that due to access permissions, certain files may not be displayed in the tree view.
+**Note:** Due to access permissions, certain files may not be displayed in the tree view.
 Additionally, it's important to be aware that not all folders displayed in the tree view will necessarily contain BASIC program files.
 This is not configurable.

 ### Synchronization